-Respondents in Round 1 or Round 3 were asked if any RU members set aside pre-tax dollars of their own money to pay for out-of-pocket health care expenses.
+Respondents in Rounds 1, 3, 5 and 7 were asked if any RU members set aside pre-tax dollars of their own money to pay for out-of-pocket health care expenses.
 If an RU has a Flexible Spending Account (FSA), then FSAGT31 was set to 1 (Yes), and two follow-up questions were asked - HASFSA31 and PFSAMT31.
 HASFSA31 was set for each RU member to indicate which RU member has an FSA.
 The constructed variable PFSAMT31 indicates the total amount the individual RU member contributed to his or her FSA.
 If no RU member has an FSA, then both HASFSA31 and PFSAMT31 are set to -1 (Inapplicable).
-Because the FSA questions were not asked of Panel 23 respondents in 2020, all 2020 FSA variables are set to -1 for Panel 23 data.
-See Appendix 3 for a description of the rounds and variables for the 2020 Panel 23 data.